 The Thick-Skulled Survivor

 Jury selection began on 12 January 1905, and by five o’clock the next evening, Cap’s fate was in the hands of that jury .
-On 15 January he was found guilty of assault with a deadly weapon; two days later he was sentenced to eighteen months in the Fresno County Jail .
+Three days later, he was found guilty of assault with a deadly weapon; two days after that, he was sentenced to eighteen months in the Fresno County Jail .
 If he served his full sentence, he would be released in July 1906…three months after the earthquake.

 On 18 April 1906, San Francisco was devastated by an earthquake that would later be called one of the worst natural disasters in our nation’s history .
 By the time it was over, 200,000 people would be homeless, almost 500 city blocks would be destroyed, and 3000 lives would be lost.

-Cousin Cap was among the missing, to be sure…but not because of the earthquake.
+Cousin Cap was among the missing, to be sure…but it wasn’t because of the earthquake.

 A Legend Becomes a Tragedy

 Cousin Cap was apparently a model prisoner, and just a few days into his sentence he was “promoted” to jail trustee.
 Officials probably regretted that decision when their model prisoner escaped on 4 February 1905 while on cleaning duty at the Fresno County Courthouse .

 He was bold, this cousin of mine.
 Officials would later learn that he didn’t bother to change his name or disguise his identity during his time on the lam.
 Not cousin Cap.
 Instead, he lived a quiet life in Sonora, California, a town over 130 miles away from where he “died” in 1906.